OmerDesignX/osCode-IDE/README.md

 - Searchable, revocable AI permissions for project reads, edits, terminal commands, debugging, web access, a dedicated temporary browser, Computer Control, and PlatformIO.
 Grants can be used once, for one conversation, or always for the current project.
 Windows Computer Control uses semantic UI Automation first and a visible foreground-input fallback; macOS uses Accessibility actions with a separate agent-cursor overlay.
 Reversible edit checkpoints never touch project Git.
 - A persistent top search surface for project text and AI chats, with separated result groups.
 Active permissions, downloads, browser use, native Computer Control, and network work share a second responsive status slot without replacing search.
 - A native PlatformIO workspace for isolated Core installation and updates, project creation, environment selection, builds, uploads, cleaning, tests, and serial monitoring.
 PlatformIO telemetry and automatic Core network checks are forcibly disabled; optional daily updates require explicit opt-in.
-- Public release targets for an NSIS installer on Windows and a drag-to-install DMG on macOS
-- Optional application updates from the official osCode GitHub Releases feed.
-They are off by default, offered once in Notifications, and can be changed later in Settings.

 ## Supported systems